CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that concisely communicates what the skill does (multi-dimensional code review producing structured reports across six named dimensions) and when to use it (explicit trigger phrases in both English and Chinese).
-It uses third-person voice correctly and avoids vague language or buzzwords.
+This is a strong, well-crafted skill description that concisely communicates what the skill does (multi-dimensional code review across six specific dimensions with structured reports) and when to use it (explicit trigger terms in both English and Chinese).
+It uses third-person voice, avoids vague language, and provides enough specificity to distinguish it from general coding or debugging skills.

 DimensionReasoningScore